imminent/base-android-library/README.md

 After satisfying those requirements, the build is pretty simple:

-* Run `mvn clean cobertura:cobertura -P cobertura; mvn sonar:sonar -P cobertura` to run the tests and create the code analysis for viewing in Sonar
+* Run `mvn clean cobertura:cobertura -P default -P cobertura; mvn sonar:sonar -P cobertura` to run the tests and create the code analysis for viewing in Sonar
 * Run `mvn clean install` to run the instrumented tests on the connected devices

 ## Acknowledgements